slarse/slarse.github.io/content/pages/wiki/tools.md

 ## [hl](https://github.com/pamburus/hl) - An incredibly useful JSON log viewer
 * View JSON-formatted log output in a nicely formatted fashion
 * Easily search and filter logs

+## [jq](https://jqlang.github.io/jq/) - Command line JSON processor
+* Allows for easy querying of JSON data in pretty much any shell
+* Essential tool unless you use a shell like `nushell`

+## [kanata](https://github.com/jtroo/kanata) - QMK but for any keyboard
+* A keyboard manager with powerful functionality like tap-hold
+* More or less QMK that runs on the host machine instead of on the keyboard

+## [pgcli](https://www.pgcli.com/) - A powerful CLI client for PostgreSQL
+* More user friendly version of `psql`
+* Can do stuff like
+    - Auto-complete `ON` of `JOIN`-clause based on foreign keys
+    - Saved queries with parameters that can be invoked by name

 ## [ripgrep](https://github.com/BurntSushi/ripgrep) - `grep`, but fast!
 * An incredibly fast implementation of the classic `grep` utility